 Bible Money Matters is a unique site.
 Started and managed by Peter Anderson, they focus on managing personal finance from a Biblical perspective.

-Peter says his three primary topics for the site are “– finances, faith, and family – while sprinkling in a fair dose of just about everything else.”
+Peter says his three primary topics for the site are “finances, faith, and family – while sprinkling in a fair dose of just about everything else.”
 As you see from the logo, his tagline is Give More, Save More, Live More.
-The two main categories – Making Money, Saving money -match this tagline.
+The two main categories – Making Money and Saving Money – match this tagline.

-Being debt-free, another of Peter's themes, provides the best financial freedom there is.
+Being debt-free, another of Peter's themes, helps achieve financial independence.

 Readers will also see some unique articles.
 One example is 10 Weird and Unconventional Ways to Make Money.
 Weird and unconventional are appropriate terms for what's in this article.